 Exploring Debt Payoff Strategies

-Various debt payoff strategies can help you manage and repay your student loans effectively.
+Various debt payoff strategies can help you effectively manage and repay your student loans.
 Two popular methods are the snowball method and the avalanche method.
 With the snowball method, you start by paying off the smallest loan balance first while making minimum payments on others.
 Once the smallest loan is paid off, you move on to the next one.
 The avalanche method, on the other hand, focuses on tackling loans with higher interest rates first to minimise overall interest paid.

 Utilising Employer-Sponsored Programs